-Amplo joined the Hofstra coaching staff as a graduate assistant in 1999 and remained with the University until 2001 when he took an assistant coaching position at the University of Pennsylvania.
+Amplo joined the Hofstra coaching staff as a graduate assistant in 1999 and remained there until 2001 when he took an assistant coaching position at the University of Pennsylvania.
 After one year at Penn, Amplo returned to Long Island where he remained through the 2011 season.

 In his first stint with Hofstra, Amplo worked under then-head coach John Danowski, now the coach of three-time NCAA Champion Duke University.

-Since his return to Hofstra in 2003, the Pride has posted a 76-49 record and advanced to five NCAA Championships.
+Following his return to Hofstra in 2003, the Pride posted a 76-49 record and advanced to five NCAA Championships.
 He has coached 53 all-conference players at Hofstra, including five conference players of the year, four rookies of the year and 21 all-Americans.
 One of those players, Doug Shannahan, earned the Tewaaraton Award in 2001, honoring the top player in college lacrosse.
-Amplo has also coached another Tewaaraton Award finalist in Chris Unterstein, 13 North-South All-Stars and six USILA Scholar All-Americans.
+Amplo has also coached another Tewaaraton Award finalist in Chris Unterstein, 13 North-South All-Stars and six USILA Scholar All-Americans at Hofstra.

 As a student-athlete, he was an All-America East performer as a senior in 1999 when he started all 16 games and led the school to the quarterfinals of the NCAA Championship.
 He played in 58 games in his career and notched 91 ground balls, 40 of which came during his senior season.

-The Farmingville, N.Y., native attended Sachem High School in Lake Ronkonkoma, N.Y., where he earned four letters in both lacrosse and football and was an all-conference performer in both sports.
+The Farmingville, New York, native attended Sachem High School in Lake Ronkonkoma, New York, where he earned four letters in both lacrosse and football and was an all-conference performer in both sports.